 Take a look at the video below, rather than assuming that your house fence is too high for a Maine Coon to jump over:

-Originating in Maine, this hardy cat breed survived for many decades in the wilderness despite experiencing the harshest of New England’s Winter climate.
-Their survival has been linked to this breeds impressive hunting skills, that required Maine Coons to regularly jump whilst catching live prey.
+Originating in Maine, this hardy cat breed survived for many decades in the wilderness despite experiencing the harshest of New England’s winter climate.
+Their survival has been linked to this breed’s impressive hunting skills, which required Maine Coons to regularly jump whilst catching live prey.

 Although the majority of Maine Coons today do not need to hunt, the breed is still well known for its superb jumping, and hunting skills.

-How high can a Maine Coon jump whilst they are kittens? … Take a look at this short video of a little Maine Coon kitten practising its jumping skills:
+How high can a Maine Coon jump whilst they are kittens? … Take a look at this short video of a little Maine Coon kitten practicing its jumping skills: